SPANISH NATIONALITY LAW 12/2015

 5. Protection in Spanish Consulates in other countries.

-7. Access to public places for nationals as in the case of the MIR.
+7. Access to public places for nationals, as in the case of the MIR.

 8. Right to participate in General Elections.